dataPulverizer/KernelMatrixBenchmark/README.md

 	Exit status: 0
 ```

-D consumed the most amount of memory (around 20GB RAM peak memory) but took less total time than Chapel to execute:
+D consumed the most amount of memory (around 20GB RAM peak memory) and took about the same total time as Chapel to execute:

 ```
 	Command being timed: "./script"